SubramanyamSahoo/Subramanyam-Sahoo.github.io/README.md

 ## Recent Blockbusters
 ### - Joined AI safety Camp - 10th version
-### - Received a full tuition waiver for the Graduate Certificate program in "Generative AI and Large Language Models", 2025 at Carnegie Mellon University, USA.
+### - Received a full tuition waiver for the yearlong MS Graduate Certificate program in "Generative AI and Large Language Models", 2025 at Carnegie Mellon University, USA.
-### - Awarded a full fee waiver to attend the [Harms and Risks of AI in the Military](https://www.harms-risks-ai-military.org/)] workshop, Mila - Quebec AI Institute, Montreal, recognizing my contributions to the field
-### - Another paper on AI + cultural research is online.
-[The Curious Case of "NETFLIX": Predictive Analysis and Preferences for Indian Users](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5011708)
+### - Another paper is [The Curious Case of "NETFLIX": Predictive Analysis and Preferences for Indian Users](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5011708) is online
-### - Attended LeT-All Mentorship Workshop,  November 13-14, 2024.
 ### - A [preprint](https://arxiv.org/abs/2410.15212) on Computational Economics "Boardwalk Empire: How Generative AI is Revolutionizing Economic Paradigms"
 ### - GOLD MEDALIST (summa cum laude) for M.Tech in Artificial Intelligence at NIT Hamirpur (2024)